department-of-veterans-affairs/vets-website/content/pages/education/other-educational-assistance-programs/veap.md

 <div class="feature" markdown="1">

 ### Can I get this benefit?

-You can get this benefit if you went into the service for the first time between January 1, 1977, and June 30, 1985, and **all of the following are true for you**:
+You can get this benefit if you went into the service for the first time between January 1, 1977, and June 30, 1985, and you meet all of the requirements listed below.

+**All of these must be true:**
   - You opened and put money into your VEAP account before April 1, 1987, **and**
   - You put in $25–$2,700 on your own, **and**
   - You finished your first period of service and were discharged or released from service under conditions other than dishonorable.